crankery/merp/README.md

 Modular Eurorack Powerbus (Merp) is yet another power bus [KiCad](https://www.kicad.org/) project.
 Yes, we're truly breaking new ground here...
 This has never been done before.
 Ahem.

-## Todo

-- Build up a couple of these things whenever they show up and make sure they work.
-- I am new to KiCAD and I have no idea what I'm doing.
-If I didn't screw something fundemental up I'll be shocked.
-- It would be a good idea to use a different power connector instead of a 4 pin male header.
-It would really suck if you plugged the power connector in upside down.

 ## Never been done before, eh?

 OK.
 I may have started with [Eurorack Bus Board](https://github.com/butchwarns/Eurorack_Bus_Board) by Butch Warns.
 I was going to just order it but it was too wide for the cheap PCB fabrications.
 I think I iteerated on his work enough to call this its own thing.